MicrosoftDocs/dynamics365smb-docs-pr.en-nz/business-central/design-details-general-journal-post-line-overview.md

 ms.tgt_pltfrm: na
 ms.workload: na
-ms.search.keywords: design, general ledger, post ms.date: 04/01/2020
+ms.search.keywords: design, general ledger, post ms.date: 10/01/2020
 ms.author: edupont
-ms.openlocfilehash: 3891d97788cbb4751a9ee9e06baab39f7088f67f
+ms.openlocfilehash: d778b29a5789d015b26b504ea8699ac64a92286c
-ms.sourcegitcommit: a80afd4e5075018716efad76d82a54e158f1392d
+ms.sourcegitcommit: ddbb5cede750df1baba4b3eab8fbed6744b5b9d6
 ms.translationtype: HT
 ms.contentlocale: en-NZ
-ms.lasthandoff: 09/09/2020
+ms.lasthandoff: 10/01/2020
-ms.locfileid: "3787962"
+ms.locfileid: "3911121"
 ---
 # <a name="general-journal-post-line-overview"></a>General Journal Post Line Overview
-Codeunit 12, **Gen. Jnl.-Post Line**, is the major application object for general ledger posting and is the only place to insert general ledger, GST, and customer and vendor ledger entries.
+Codeunit 12, **Gen. Jnl.-Post Line** , is the major application object for general ledger posting and is the only place to insert general ledger, GST, and customer and vendor ledger entries.
 This codeunit is also used for all Apply, Unapply and Reverse operations.

 While the codeunit has been improved in each release over the last ten years, its architecture remained essentially unchanged.
 The codeunit became very large, with approximately 7,600 code lines.
 With this release of [!INCLUDE[d365fin](includes/d365fin_md.md)], the architecture is changed and the codeunit has been made simpler and more maintainable.
 This documentation introduces the changes and provides information that you will need for upgrade.